 This story is interesting, intriguing, and troubling, all at the same time.
 Ignoring many of this story’s questionable aspects, let us focus for now on only one question: who was this terrible child, this Ben ha-Niddah, who walked, in front of three respected sages, with his head uncovered?

-The above-mentioned paragraph from Massekhet Kallah is extensively quoted nowadays in anti-Jewish websites, as a proof of Jewish attacks against Christianity, and as an example of the immoral behavior of Talmudic rabbis.
+The above-mentioned paragraph from Massekhet Kallah is extensively quoted nowadays in anti-Jewish websites as proof of Jewish attacks against Christianity, and as an example of the immoral behavior of Talmudic rabbis.
 The second claim is out of the scope of this study.
 But what about the first accusation?
 Is this text related to Jewish-Christian polemic?
-In short: Who’s that boy?
+In short: Who is that boy?
 The text does not provide any “historical” information on the child in question.
 Some early scholars of Judaism still thought the story is about Jesus.
 This was, for example, the opinion of Gustaf Dalman (1855-1941), as well as of Samuel Krauss (1866-1948), at least according to his statement in the Jewish Encyclopedia, that

 The incident of Jesus concerning the dispute with the Scribes was copied by the rabbinical sources ([Tractate of] Kallah)”

 It seems that Krauss suggests that the text in Kallah is inspired by a verse in the Gospel according to Luke (2:46), where Jesus interacts with sages in the Temple.
-If both are related, then indeed the text we have seen might have Jesus in mind.
-This theory is possible, but does not seem to have textual proofs.
-None of the ten manuscripts used by Michael Higger in preparing his critical of Kallah mentions anything about Jesus, or linking explicitly the mother of the boy to Mary.
-Some may argue that the anonymity in the text might be a result of an internal Jewish censorship, which omitted the name of Jesus and Mary from the text in order not to make it a target for Christian rage, and that this censorship was successful and happened a long time before the composition of the earliest extant manuscripts of this text.
+If both are related, then indeed the text we have seen might be referring to Jesus.
+This theory is possible, but does not seem to have textual proof.
+None of the ten manuscripts used by Michael Higger in preparing his critical of Kallah mentions anything about Jesus, or explicitly links the mother of the boy to Mary.
+Some may argue that the anonymity in the text might be a result of an internal Jewish censorship, which omitted the name of Jesus and Mary from the text in order to not make it a target for Christian rage, and that this censorship was successful and happened a long time before the composition of the earliest extant manuscripts of this text.
 Others may say that even if such an assertion was never in the text itself, Jewish readers had an oral tradition linking the anonymous boy with Jesus, and possibly that this was indeed the case in the mind of its earliest redactors.
 Both theories are possible, but hard to prove.
 Obviously, a third option that this text has nothing to do with Jesus or any other specific person is also possible.
-And yet, regardless of the exact original relations, if any, between this text and the figure of Jesus of Nazareth, and the intentions of its author(s), it is evident that from a certain moment in history, it was indeed associated by Jews with the most famous, and in their eyes, despised, son of theirs: Jesus of Nazareth.
+And yet, regardless of the exact original relations, if any, between this text and the figure of Jesus of Nazareth, and the intentions of its author(s), it is evident that, from a certain moment in history, it was indeed associated by Jews with the most famous, and, in their eyes, despised son of theirs: Jesus of Nazareth.

 The new identity of the son of Niddah